Table of Contents

 Edit Translation

-To improve or edit a translation in a specific available language, you can open the language file using a code editor in the locales
+To improve or edit a translation in a specific available language, you can open the language file using a code editor in the /locales/

-folder:
+theme folder:

 |____locales